HimekoInaba/haskell-tutorial/Readme.md

     if z then x else y
 ```

-Strict evaluation
+***Strict evaluation***
-Variables are evaluated immideatly.
-It means when we call func on an assigment, will hold evaluated value of the func.
-In our scenario, out code will run in 3 hours.
-Eventhough, we will use only x or y as a return value.
+Variables are evaluated immediately.
+It means when we call func on an assignment, will hold the evaluated value of the func.
+In our scenario, our code will run in 3 hours.
+Even though, we will use only x or y as a return value.
 ***Java***
 ```java
 int evaluate(int arg) {
     int x = func1(arg);